unstoppabledomains/docs/src/managing-domains/managing-domain-records.md

-# Managing Domain Records
+# Managing domain records

 Domain records can be managed via the default public resolver, or one can develop a custom resolver with any management permissions defined.

 ![](../.gitbook/assets/Record-Architecture.svg)

-## Resolver Record Types
+## Resolver record types

 Records on the top-level are stored in a simple key-value pair mapping string to string.
 CNS (Crypto Name Service) doesn't prohibit a user from assigning any record to any value.
 However, there is a list of standard records that have a defined standard interpretation by clients.
-A full list of standardized records can be found in the [Records Reference](../domain-registry-essentials/records-reference.md).
+A full list of standardized records can be found in the [Records reference](../domain-registry-essentials/records-reference.md).

 Standard record keys are split by namespaces with a `.` used as a separator.